No Data State

 Avoiding alert flapping

-Short interruptions in data do not immediately trigger repeated state changes.
-Choosing Keep last state or Set no data state helps reduce unnecessary transitions when data briefly disappears and then recovers.
+Short data interruptions does not immediately trigger repeated state changes.
+Select Keep last state or Set no data state to reduce unnecessary transitions during brief interruptions.

 Visibility of no-data states